K4liber/quantum_entanglement/README.md

 `Unitary Operation`: The rotation operator is a unitary operator.
 This means that it preserves the normalization of the quantum state (i.e., the probability of finding the particle in a particular state remains 1).

-TODO show results with images from 3D visualization

 ![alt text](./img/probability.png)

 The results of quantum experiments requires that we reject the assumptions of, at least one of the following: